cs99x/GasMonitorLoRaCloud/hardware/firmware/handheld-gasmeter/README.md

 - **Alerts**:
   - Buzzer alerts when gas levels exceed configurable thresholds.

-- **Battery Monitoring**:
-  - Tracks battery percentage and displays it on the OLED screen.
-  - Designed for integration with Li-ion battery power sources.

-- **FreeRTOS**:
-  - Tasks for managing sensor readouts, display updates, and future LoRa integration.
-  - Multithreading planned for smoother task management.

 - **Debugging Tools**:
   - Serial monitoring of JSON-formatted sensor data for easy troubleshooting.